jpluimers/Conferences/2015/20151102-EKON-Germany-Cologne-Hilton/20151102-FixInsight/FixInsight-Session.md

     2. Run the installer
     3. Register the license

-- License: lasts until 20151102.
+- License: lasts until 20151111 (and has full product features).
 Get it from [Elena Hüls](https://www.xing.com/profile/Elena_Huels) or me, then use either of these steps to apply the license:
     1. Via the `FixInsight License Manager`:
         1. Click on the Windows `Start` button
         2. Click `Programs` -> `FixInsight -> `FixInsight License Manager`.